JavierJerezAntonetti/AE-WhisperX-Local-Transcriber/README.md

 Key variables at the top of `whisperAPI.py`:

 * `MODEL_SIZE`: Specifies the Whisper model size.
 Options include `"tiny"`, `"base"`, `"small"`, `"medium"`, `"large-v1"`, `"large-v2"`, `"large-v3"`.
 Larger models are more accurate but slower and require more resources. `"large-v3"` is the default.
     * For non-English languages, some models have multilingual variants (e.g., `tiny.en`, `base.en`).
-The script currently uses the general models which should autodetect or use the `TARGET_LANGUAGE`.
+The script currently uses the general models which should autodetect the language.
 * `DEVICE`: Set to `"cpu"` (default) or `"cuda"` if you have an NVIDIA GPU and want to use it for faster processing (requires compatible PyTorch installation).
 * `COMPUTE_TYPE`: Optimization for the model.
     * For `DEVICE="cpu"`: `"int8"` (default) is generally good.
     * For `DEVICE="cuda"`: `"float16"` or `"bfloat16"` (if supported) are common.
-* `TARGET_LANGUAGE`: Specify the language code of your audio (e.g., `"en"` for English, `"es"` for Spanish, `"fr"` for French).
-If WhisperX detects a different language, it will use this `TARGET_LANGUAGE` for the alignment step.
-For a list of supported language codes, refer to the Whisper documentation.
-Default is `"es"`.
 * `BATCH_SIZE`: Affects transcription speed, especially on GPU.
 Default is `16`.

 If you change these settings after the API has already downloaded models for previous settings, it might need to download new model files when it next starts.